CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Attack.md

     Using NotebookLM, we can chat with the MITRE ATT&CK Matrix and ask questions, so that **the information comes to us** in the form of an answer.

-    For comparison, we will also ask some of the same questions of ChatGPT4o covering 2 cases:

     1. without uploading any documents to it.
     2. uploading a document to it.